-Defend Our Juries has launched a new civil disobedience campaign, with nonviolent actions in Central London on 27 September and 24 October which will see roads outside Southwark Crown Court and the Attorney General’s Office transformed into exhibitions of political prisoners past and present.
+Defend Our Juries launched a new campaign in 2024, with nonviolent actions in Central London on 27 September and 24 October seeing roads outside Southwark Crown Court and the Attorney General’s Office transformed into exhibitions of political prisoners past and present.

 On Friday 20 September, campaigners delivered a petition of over 60,000 people to the Attorney General’s Office, in a final pre-action attempt to secure the meeting, followed by an online press conference.
 This followed over 1,200 of the country’s leading cultural figures having already written to him in support of the same.